steaksauce-/9DaysOfAPIs/README.md

 - f strings are useful, but ugly.
 - Not all JSON output is meant to be printed as plain text.
 - There's more than one way to skin a cat.
+- I should probably script the API endpoint to scrape possibilities instead of hardcoding them.